What people said about Games for the Brain...

 The Game You Can't Stop is co-created with Dominik Schmid.

 Mahjongg Solitare and Freecell is by Thomas Weibel, used with permission.
-Minehunter, inspired by Microsoft's Minesweeper, is by Erik Arvidsson and used here with permission.
+Minehunter, inspired by Microsoft's Minesweeper, is by Erik Arvidsson and used here with his permission.

 Thanks for the Chinese translation to Shan.
 Thanks for the Slovak translation to Emperror.